This post may contain affiliate links. Read my disclosure policy.

 - 1 large egg

-- In a medium bowl, blend together the 2 1/2 cups of flour, light brown sugar, and cinnamon.
+- In a medium bowl, blend together the 2 1/2 cups of flour, light brown sugar, and cinnamon with a fork.

-- Pour melted butter over the flour mixture, and toss together until large crumbs form.
+- Pour melted butter over the flour mixture, and toss together gently with the fork until large crumbs form.
 Don’t break up the crumbs.
 Set aside.

 - Preheat the oven to 325°F. Spray a 9×13 inch baking pan with cooking spray or line with parchment paper.
 Use clips to attach the parchment to the side of the pan so it doesn’t shift.
 Set aside.

 - In a medium bowl, sift or whisk together the 1 1/2 cups of flour, granulated sugar, baking powder, and salt.

-- In a separate bowl, whisk together egg, milk, canola oil, and vanilla.
+- In a separate bowl, whisk together the egg, milk, canola oil, and vanilla.

-- Spread batter into the prepared pan (batter will be thick).
+- Spread batter in an even layer in the prepared pan (batter will be thick).

 - Spread the cream cheese mixture over the batter.